 Though your resume may look spot on and communicate you have the right type of experience and education, a potential employer may see gaps between your positions upon closer inspection.

 Short space (i.e., one to three months) is explainable; usually, it takes a while to find a new job or relocate for your new position.
 Otherwise, use a letter of introduction to address employment gaps.

-It’s the more significant gaps of time or the re-occurrence of large gaps that worry employers.
+The more significant time gaps or the re-occurrence of large gaps worry employers.
 They wonder if you are reliable or just a job hopper.
-If you have numerous short-lived jobs, the reader may classify you as a job hopper.
+The reader may classify you as a job hopper if you have numerous short-lived jobs.

-If you might be considered a job hopper, it may be a good idea to leave some of your shorter terms out of your resume.
+If you might be viewed as a job hopper, leaving some of your shorter terms out of your resume may be a good idea.
 If you held a full-time job and a short-term position, this does not convey the same job-hopping message.
-It’s okay to leave that short-term job on the resume, provided it’s relevant and you have extra space.
+It’s okay to leave that short-term job on the resume, provided it’s relevant, and you have extra space.

 Gaps in Work History

 The cover letter provides an excellent opportunity to explain holes in your work history, particularly if you return to the workforce from several years of leave.

 There are many reasons a person may need time off: medical (self or family member), education, the birth of a child, or choosing a different career path.
-Your reasons are your own, and to you, they were important.
+Your reasons are your own, and to you, they were necessary.
 Some employers may not view these reasons in the same positive light.

 Every one of us can relate to the severe illness or death of a loved one.
-Employers should be compassionate enough to understand they needed to take a few years off to help a disabled parent or spend some time with a terminally ill loved one.
+Employers should be compassionate enough to understand they must take a few years off to help a disabled parent or spend some time with a terminally ill loved one.

-Be honest in your cover letter, but keep the details short and concise, for example:
+Be honest in your cover letter, but keep the details short, for example: